openmc-dev/openmc/docs/source/methods/neutron_physics.rst

 This parameter can be used to make the adjustable parameters of survival biasing, :math:`w_c` and :math:`w_s`, relative to the starting weight of a source particle.

-It is currently only implemented for phase-space sources (MCPL file sources and HDF5 surface sources).
-For these, the normalization of the parameters is done per source particle.
-That is, for each history, the parameters :math:`w_c` and :math:`w_s`, are multiplied by the start weight of the current history.

 This normalization is recommended for problems where numerous source particles are initialized below the survival biasing weight cutoff :math:`w_c`; to prevent them from being immediately rouletted.
 This can notably be the case for biased sources.